Retirement Planning Guide (FSRDS)

 Three Months before Retirement

-Waive Military Retired Pay - If the employee wants to waive his or her military retired pay in order to receive retirement credit for military service, the employee should notify the Military Finance Center in writing at least 90 days, but not later than 60 days before, the planned retirement date.
+Waive Military Retired Pay - Military service will not be included in the annuity computation until waiver from the Military Finance Center is received.
+If the employee wants to waive his or her military retired pay in order to receive retirement credit for military service, the employee should notify the Military Finance Center in writing at least 90 days, but not later than 60 days before, the planned retirement date.
 A copy of the waiver request and any response from the Military Finance Center should be attached to the employee’s retirement application.
 The employee should retain copies of these documents for his or her personal records.

-Complete and Transmit the Retirement Package - At least 120 days before the date of retirement, the employee should complete and transmit the retirement package to his/her agency retirement counselor, who will review it and submit it to HR/RET.
+Complete and Transmit the Retirement Package (Applies to non-Department of State employees) - At least 120 days before the date of retirement, the employee should complete and transmit the retirement package to his/her agency retirement counselor, who will review it and submit it to HR/RET.
 State employees should submit it directly to HR/RET.

 Ensure your Social Security statement is in the retirement package –Send this statement with the forms requiring original signatures.